tonetheman/phaser3_webfontloaderplugin/readme.md

 ## How to use

-You need to include wfplugin.js into your game and include it so it gets loaded.
+You need to include wfplugin.js into your game and include with a script tag so it is loaded.

 See the examples directory.